-Noticing situations involving or standing in need of the virtues their ultimate value from serving morally acceptable ends, in particular from being enablers and vehicles of the intellectual, moral, and civic virtues.
+also explain to pupils that those virtues derive their ultimate value from serving morally acceptable ends, in particular from being enablers and vehicles of the intellectual, moral, and civic virtues.
 One moral virtue can also enable another: for instance, moral courage is needed to facilitate morally just actions.
-Although virtues can be divided up into different categories, they form a coherent, mutually supportive whole in a wellrounded life.
+Although virtues can be divided up into different categories, they form a coherent, mutually supportive whole in a well-rounded life.
 Indeed, the four categories of virtue cannot be taught in isolation from one another.
 Character education is all about their integration, guided by the overarching intellectual virtue of practical wisdom or 'good sense'.